 Let’s take a step back.

 So, you have your brand new blog.
-Perhaps also a good design and theme.
+Perhaps also good design and theme.

-Now, what are the things you should do before you ride it on the fast lane?
+Now, what are the things you should do before you ride it in the fast lane?

 Here are the ten must do things the very first time you set up your blog.